iArsalanshah/fyp_app/README.md

 # E-Travel App

 ####A Uber Like Texi Booking Android Application in which Passengers
-####can hire Texi on Urgent basis and also can Book for future Events
+####can hire Texi on Urgent basis and also can Book for future Events.